AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 v ⋅ k= 1 ⋅ 1⋅ cosθ = cosθ

-Now the dot product only defines the angle b
+Now the dot product only defines the angle between both vectors.
+You may remember that the cosine or cos function becomes 0 when the angle is 90 degrees or 1 when the angle is 0.
+This